Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/update-custom-plugin.md

 1. From the **Gateway Manager**, open a control plane.
 1. Open **Plugins** from the side navigation, then click **Add Plugin**.
 1. Open the **Custom Plugins** tab.
-1. On the tile for your custom plugin click the action menu in the top right corner of the tile, then select **Edit**.
+1. On the tile for your custom plugin, click the action menu in the corner, then select **Edit**.
 Make your changes and save.

 {% endnavtab %}
 {% navtab Konnect API %}